Stop Making Fluency Harder Than It Needs to Be

 We persist with phonics-style decoding practice long after children have cracked the code.
 We push them into texts that are "appropriately challenging" when what they actually need is appropriately easy.

 Fluency practice is different from reading instruction.
-It requires texts children can read without effort - so they can practise reading with expression, pace, and meaning.
+It requires texts children can read without effort – so they can practise reading with expression, pace and meaning.
 If they're still working hard on the words, they're not practising fluency.
 They're practising struggle.
+Whether reading fluency practice is happening in KS1 or KS2, the principle is the same: texts children can read easily, practised repeatedly.

 References